Perspective on traveling wave microwave parametric amplifiers: A brief historical road-map

+The fervent effort in developing such devices was strongly motivated by the pursuit of obtaining single-shot and high fidelity qubit readout in c-QED.
+This breakthrough result was initially achieved with the Josephson bifurcation amplifier (JBA)~\cite{Siddiqi2004,Manucharyan2007,Mallet2009}, that exploited the bistable regime of an rf-driven Josephson junction.

 Subsequently, Castellanos-Beltran \textit{et. al} successfully implemented what then became an established circuit scheme for resonant Josephson parametric amplifiers, resonant-JPAs~\cite{Castellanos-Beltran2007}{}.
 Since then, resonant-JPAs reaching the quantum limit of noise have been successfully demonstrated and operated in many labs.
 Remarkable progresses have been obtained regarding their bandwidth~\cite{Mutus2014,Roy2015}, their saturation point~\cite{Castellanos-Beltran2008,Liu2017,Planat2019c}, pumping schemes~\cite{Yamamoto2008,Bergeal2010a,Roch2012,Eichler2014b,Frattini2018a}, frequency tunability \cite{Sivak2020} and non-reciprocity~\cite{Abdo2011,Metelmann2015,Lecocq2017,Lecocq2020}.\\ Despite such notable improvements, the bandwidth constraint imposed by the presence of the cavity in the circuit scheme of resonant-JPAs still represents a significant limitation for some applications, such as multiplexed readout of high number of qubits or broadband squeezing generation.
 This strongly motivates the development of TWPA devices, superconducting non-linear meta-materials that exhibit parametric amplification in a traveling wave configuration.
-TWPAs allow to achieve, with superconducting circuits, what can be achieved at optical frequencies with nonlinear optical fibers \cite{Agrawal1990}.\\
+TWPAs allow to achieve, with superconducting circuits, what can be achieved at optical frequencies with nonlinear optical fibers \cite{Agrawal1990}, with the advantage to operate over a much larger fractional bandwidth.\\